 Though discussions both here and on several forums about the fact that the new MacOS Sierra, Private key sites are not kept Keychain after restart.

-A simpler solution would be to edit the ~ / .ssh / config file in which to create a kind of alias, both for the login key, as well as for the user and hostname.
+A simpler solution would be to edit the ~ / .ssh / config file in which to create a kind of alias, both for the authentication key and for the user and hostname.